TAROGE-M: Radio Antenna Array on Antarctic High Mountain for Detecting Near-Horizontal Ultra-High Energy Air Showers: Simulation of UHE Cosmic Ray Detection

 where $l$ stands for ${\theta,\phi}$ component, $Z_{0} \approx \SI{377}{\ohm}$ the impedance of free space, and $Z_{L}=\SI{50}{\ohm}$ the load impedance.
 The realized gain and the phase response are obtained from HFSS.
 Two other sets of simulated events were generated with signal amplitude scaled by \SI{\pm1}{\dB}, respectively, to study the effect of \SI{2}{\dB} receiver gain variation (Sec.~\ref{sec:LPDA}) on the systematic uncertainty in the CR acceptance.

 The relative position of the TAROGE-M station to the shower axis is randomly picked from one point of the sampling array (detailed in the next section), and the (assumed plane wave) electric fields arriving at all receiving antennas are assumed to be identical, as the antenna separation ($<$\SI{20}{\m}) is much shorter than the source distance.
 The voltage waveforms were then downsampled to \SI{1}{\ns}, which is the sampling period of the SST board.
 However, as the calibration with the drone pulser suggests interference from ground reflection, an additional event sample was generated, with reflection effects included, for studying the systematic uncertainty.
 The ground surface around the station is modelled by assuming the surface in front of each antenna is an inclined plane, for which the normal vector was estimated from fitting samples of a point cloud from the photogrammetric station model.
 The electric field incident on the surface is decomposed into transversely (S-pol) and parallel (P-pol) polarized components, and the reflection coefficient of each is calculated by Fresnel's equation \cite{Jackson}, assuming the refractive index of permafrost $n \approx \sqrt{5.3} = 2.3$ \cite{Campbell2018}, and specular reflection.
 The specular S-pol reflection coefficient increases with zenith angle and thus nearly horizontal showers are most affected.
 The specular assumption tends to overestimate the reflected signal strength, as in reality the surface roughness breaks the coherence of reflected waves, and therefore the estimate here can be considered an upper bound.
+Two examples of simulated cosmic ray signals including reflection interference, one for the constructive case and the other for the destructive, are shown in Fig.~\ref{fig:wav_reflect}.